A Note on the Word Sankalpa

 Understanding words in this way was an important part of my own journey.
 Seeing how terms relate to one another (how meaning unfolds rather than fixes itself) helped me recognize that yoga itself is not a system of rigid definitions, but a living inquiry into how experience is organized and understood.

 In this sense, sankalpa is not something you “set” once and carry forward unchanged.
 It is something that matures as clarity deepens.
-As attention becomes steadier, intention naturally refines itself.
+As attention becomes steadier and perception is clearer… intention naturally refines itself.

 Sankalpa, then, is not about controlling the path.
 It is about aligning with it.